blinpete/frontend-frameworks-metrics/README.md

 # Contributing

 Pull requests are welcome.
-If you can't find your favourite framework in the list just add it [here](https://github.com/blinpete/frontend-frameworks-metrics/blob/main/src/entries.json) and create a pull request.
+If you can't find your favourite framework in the list just edit [this file](https://github.com/blinpete/frontend-frameworks-metrics/blob/main/src/entries.json) and create a pull request.

 If you encountered a bug or have a feature request please [open an issue](https://github.com/blinpete/frontend-frameworks-metrics/issues/new/choose).